hatfieldlibrary/dspace-php-client/README.md

 ## /api/collections/<:uuid>/items

-List of items in a specific DSpace collection.
+List of items within a specific DSpace collection with the provided uuid.

 ## Parameters